madmachineio/docs/docs/learn/projects/pong.md

 </Tabs>

 :::note
-Don't forget to copy the sound files in the demo project to the SD card.
+Don't forget to copy the sound files in the demo project to the SD card and insert it into board.
 :::